 Compound DAI or cDAI is a token that investors can earn interest with when they deposit DAI tokens on the Compound Finance lending protocol platform.
-In essence, it is a token that allows investors to earn interest on their deposited DAI tokens.
+Essentially, it is a token that allows investors to earn interest on their deposited DAI tokens.

 Decentralized Finance (DeFi) is allowing investors to borrow and lend crypto with ease.
-This is a revolutionary development in the crypto market as we now have a decentralized financial ecosystem, which investors to earn interest on assets that are in a relevantly safe platform.
+This is a revolutionary development in the crypto market as we now have a decentralized financial ecosystem in which investors earn interest on assets that are in a relevantly safe platform.

 Compound Finance has emerged as a very popular DeFi platform, and it is where cDAI originated.
-Investors deposit DAI tokens into the platform and receive cDAI back as a token that will give them a return on their deposits.
+Investors deposit DAI tokens into the platform and receive cDAI back as a token to give them a return on their deposits.

-cDAI acts similar to a bond where an amount of cDAI will guarantee a certain amount of DAI back in accordance with the exchange rate between the pair from the platform including interest.
+cDAI acts are similar to a bond where an amount of cDAI will guarantee a certain amount of DAI back in accordance with the exchange rate between the pair from the platform, including interest.

-Furthermore, cDAI is an ERC-20 token, which operates as a part of the Ethereum blockchain.
+Furthermore, cDAI is an ERC-20 token that operates as a part of the Ethereum blockchain.
 This means it could be traded, bought and sold, or used as payment with any wallet or platform that is compatible with the Ethereum blockchain.